mhogg/pyvxray/README.md

 * _Releases with pre-built modules_

   + Download the latest pyvXRAY release with pre-built modules.
-This is only made available for 32-bit and 64-bit Windows
+This is available for 32-bit and 64-bit Windows from [releases page](https://github.com/mhogg/pyvxray/releases)
   + Unpack this to a convenient location
   + Move the `abaqus_plugins\pyvXRAY` folder to the correct location of the `abaqus_plugins` directory within your ABAQUS installation.
 The location of this directory depends on your ABAQUS version.
 Some possible locations are: